dstrigl/htheatpump/docs/usage.rst

 Usage
 =====

 The following example shows how to query for a specific parameter (e.g. "Temp.
-Aussen") of the heat pump:
+Aussen") of the heat pump.
+An overview about the available parameters can be found here: :ref:`htparams`

 .. code:: python